 Miranda (15, GCSE English Literature):

-Summary: This student needed some help with her essay writing technique.
-James worked closely with her to develop a structure that she could use for all of her essays (in all her subjects), which had a concise introduction, a clear argument, a strong conclusion, and which made sure that she answered the question directly and effectively.
+This student needed some help with her essay writing technique.
+I worked closely with her to develop a structure that she could use for her essays (in all subjects), which had a concise introduction, a clear argument, a strong conclusion, and which made sure that she answered the question directly and effectively.

 Amir and Saman (7 and 9, EFL):